“What is good? All that heightens the feeling of power, the will to power, power itself in man.”

 At StratFit, we are developing the tools of your personal battle for Power.
 The StratFit Power Training Arsenal is the new system of equipment to develop maximum Power.

 Power: Doing work at a high, submaximal, or maximal rate.
-Power is the reserve ability for speed strength.

 To develop power, we use the Dynamic Effort training method.

 Dynamic Effort Method: Performing reps with total volitional momentum and a light amount of reps per set to prevent the adverse effects of fatigue on speed, typically performing an extensive number of sets.